 Notice that Palo Alto Networks refers to this output as “research.”
 However, there is little evidence that Gartner follows any research rules.
 And how much they stand behind their “research is found in the following quotation.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.

 So it is not researched, but “opinions” not to be construed as statements of fact.
 Therefore, Gartner’s research is “non-factual?”
 What a curious thing for a “research organization” to write.

 What could be the reason for Gartner to write such a thing?

 The ZL Technologies v Gartner Lawsuit

-The vendor ZL Technologies sued Gartner as we cover in the article How to Best Understand Gartner’s Ombudsman.
+As we cover in the article How to Best Understand Gartner’s Ombudsman, the vendor ZL Technologies sued Gartner.
 In this lawsuit, ZL Technologies argued that Gartner’s ombudsman (highly touted by Gartner on its website) is a sham office that offers no real remediation for vendors that think they had the MQ rigged against them.
 ZL Technologies was a clear leader in their area, but they refused to pay Gartner.
 However, Gartner’s primary defense was that their output was simply a matter of “opinion,” and therefore, they could not be sued for an “opinion.”
 Hence as a defense against future lawsuits, it appears that Gartner has placed this disclaimer, which, when read, seems entirely ludicrous and inconsistent with Gartner’s claim to do research.